niranjan-official/zenwork-eden-hackathon/README.md

 - **Algorithm:** Implemented a special mathematical algorithm for understanding the workload of each employee
 - **Task Progress:** Feature for monitoring the progress level of tasks

+## 🔍 Workload Algorithm
+**Algorithm Description:** We achieve proper work allocation by assigning tasks to the employees with the highest idle time and the least workload.

+**Algorithm:**
+1. For each pair, extract the idle time, workload, availability, and skill set of the employee.
+2. Check if the employee is available (`availability == True`) and has the necessary skill set (`skill_set >= required_skill_set`).
+3. Also, check if the current pair satisfies the workload and idle time constraints:
+   - If the workload of the current pair is less than the best workload found so far (`workload < best_workload`), or
+   - If the workload of the current pair is equal to the best workload found so far, but the idle time is greater (`workload == best_workload and idle > best_idle`).

 ## 🚀 Features to be Implemented
 - **Hierarchical Functioning Structure:** For various employer levels
 - **Group Chat Feature:** To facilitate better communication among team members